omeerdvrn/Pura-Game-Jam/README.md

 # Pura-Game-Jam
-It is a hypercasual game
+It is a hypercasual game prototype.